How are the heights measured?

 - Ideal for small to medium-sized hedges

-- Clips well into balls, pyramids and spirals
+- Clips well into balls and low pyramids

 - Attractive, dense growth even without clipping

 - Completely hardy in zone 5, without burning